Road Bike Best-of Reviews

 There are many road bikes on the market that we should not even call road bikes.
 They are made by people who cut corners so that they can sell something cheaply.

 Don’t get me wrong, buying cheap if done wisely is a great idea.
 However, buying cheap with poor quality is an awful idea.

-We all know known brands like Specialized, Giant, and Schwinn etc. However, there are many lesser known brands, both old and new, who also make superb bikes.
+We all know known brands like Specialized, Giant, and Schwinn, etc. However, there are many lesser-known brands, both old and new, that also make superb bikes.
 That’s why we’d suggest looking for those brands too.

 You can find information about road bike sizes as well.
 Road bikes are measured from the bottom to the top of the seat tube.
 To determine the right size, you can use several different methods.
 We’re going to show the easiest here – frame size graph:

 |Rider Parameters||Suggested Road Bike Frame Parameters|